-- a) Portions of buildings supported entirely on foundation systems, such as piers, that do not have enclosed areas between the earth and the building floor system. - b) Portions of the foundation reserved for a garage that are outside the thermal envelope of the home. - c) Where prior to occupancy and the purpose includes protection against radon hazards, radon testing is conducted in accordance with ANSI/AARST MAH (Protocol for Conducting Measurements of Radon and Radon Decay Products in Homes) and demonstrates results that are below the national action level.
+- a) Portions of buildings supported entirely on foundation systems, such as piers, that do not have enclosed areas between the earth and the building floor system. - b) Portions of the foundation reserved for a garage that are outside the thermal envelope of the home. - c) Where addressing radon hazards is the only purpose for the system and radon testing prior to occupancy demonstrates results that are below the national action level.
+The radon testing shall be conducted in accordance with ANSI/AARST MAH (Protocol for Conducting Measurements of Radon and Radon Decay Products in Homes).
 Where required by the code official, testing shall be conducted by an approved third party. - d) Where addressing vapor intrusion hazards would be the only purpose for the system but there is no evidence to indicate such hazards exist for the building or portion of the building.
 Prior to design, the designer shall request in writing information from the client as to whether there are known concerns for chemical vapor intrusion or other soil gas hazards.